AdaCore/spark2014/lrm/source/subprograms.rst

 Extra aspects are provided in |SPARK|, ``Global``, ``Param``, ``Dependency`` and ``Contract_Cases`` in addition to the Ada ``Pre`` and ``Post``.
 The extra aspects facilitate an extended specification and a potentially more concise form of pre and postcondition.

-Contract_Cases
+Contract Cases
 ^^^^^^^^^^^^^^

 Contract cases provide a concise way to specify a mutually independent cases guarded by expressions using the entry value of **in** or **in out** *formal parameters* or *global variables*.
 Each case specifies the final value of mode **out** or **in out** *formal parameters* or *global variables*.
 The other requirement of contract cases, given that they are mutually exclusive, is that there is exactly one guard which is satisfied.
 The guard of the final case may be the keyword **others** which means that if all the other guards are false this case is taken

-Contract_Cases may be used in conjunction with a standard pre and postcondition in which case the precondition is augmented with a check that exactly one of the guards is satisfied and the postcondition is conjoined with conditional expressions representing each of the cases.
+Contract cases may be used in conjunction with a standard pre and postcondition in which case the precondition is augmented with a check that exactly one of the guards is satisfied and the postcondition is conjoined with conditional expressions representing each of the cases.
 For example:

 .. code-block:: ada